saad352/saad352/README.md

 ### Hi there, I'm Saad AM 👋

 ## I'm an iOS Developer📱, DevOps Engineer and Marksman!
-- Currently working as an iOS Developer at EzyEdu
+- Currently working as an Mobile Platform Developer at Glovo
-- Mainly worked for startups in my iOS Career of approx 5 years
+- Mainly worked for startups in my iOS Career of approx 8 years
-- Learning DevOps and Automation with speciality in AWS cloud
+- DevOps and Automation Engineer with speciality in AWS cloud, Macstadium
 - Looking for my next role in iOS, Worldwide 🌍

 ### Connect with me: